Double Slip Joint connection for Offshore Wind Turbine foundations

 results of small scale plastic prototype tests.
 The earlier developed analytical model and detailed FE

-model will be further refined to provide validated design tools for detailed design for present and future
+model will be further refined to provide validated design tools for detailed design for the present and future

 turbines with power rating over 10 MW.